Testyal/Antarctica/README.md

 The quality of the code (uh, bad) and the art (uhh, really bad) is a product of the timeframe there was available to develop it - about 1~2 weeks.
 That being said, it's still fun to play about and see how far you can get the penguin to jump!

-The Windows executable is available at `Penguin Game/bin/penguin-game/Penguin Game.exe`
+The Windows executable is available at `Penguin Game/bin/penguin-game/Penguin Game.exe`.
+Learning how to make scaling UIs in Unity wasn't a great priority, so you'll have to play it in fullscreen to see all the text.